-The Stanford Translational OCD program, directed by Dr. Carolyn Rodriguez, utilizes an interdisciplinary approach to finding treatments for patients suffering from compulsive behaviors such as Obsessive-Compulsive Disorder (OCD) and hoarding disorder.
+The Stanford Translational OCD program, directed by Dr. Carolyn Rodriguez, utilizes an interdisciplinary approach to finding treatments for patients suffering from obsessive compulsive disorder (OCD) and related disorders.
 Our studies aim to gain understanding of these behaviors at multiple levels of analysis (from molecule to behavior).

 On the OCD front, we are focusing on the ability of ketamine, an NMDA receptor antagonist, to quickly and effectively quell obsessive thoughts.
 We are using a variety of imaging techniques to observe the effects of ketamine on neurotransmitter systems and brain activity in human patients, as well as investigating the benefits of combining ketamine administration with other treatments (medications, therapy).

 We collaborate with local community partners to develop novel treatment interventions consisting of skills-based group treatment targeting hoarding behaviors and with health educators to share these programs with the community.

 Our program partners with the OCD Clinic, co-founded in 1989 by Dr. Lorrin Koran who ran the Center